promiseizuchukwu/RockPaperScissorsGame/README.md

 # Rock-Paper-Scissor

-A classic game - Rock, Paper, Scissors!
-Choose one of the three choices - and see if you can beat the computer.
-Will you win?
+It's a game of chance!
+Select rock, paper, or scissors and see if you can predict the computer's move.
 The chance is random!
+A classic game!!